airflux/airflux-serialization/docs/index.md

 # Welcome to Airflux serialization

-The library to parse, validate and generate data in the JSON (JavaScript Object Notation) format.
+The library to parsing, validate and generate data in the JSON (JavaScript Object Notation) format.
+The library doesn't use code generation or reflection.

+**Documentation in progress.**